-Instances that are not Eligible for Compensation on Damaged Packages:
+Examples that are NOT eligible for Compensation on Damaged and Missing Packages (products):

-- If you decide to hire and involve your own broker to manage your customs clearance the carriers do not offer insurance and it is not eligible for compensation from OPAS or the carrier.
+- When you hire or arrange for your own broker to manage your customs clearance.
+(The carriers do not offer insurance in such cases.)

 OPAS is not liable and will not provide compensation if any of these instances occur and the carrier denies compensation.
 Ultimately, compensation will be determined by the carrier.
 Our team is happy to facilitate that communication between our members and the carriers but we are not accountable to transit damage if Shipping Insurance is not selected.